-Watch the video The wonderful Ann – the Helen Mirren* of London Walks – has created – and conducts five of them.
+Watch the Foodies' London video It's the taster to end all tasters.
+Out of the oven, piping hot, and set before you, right here.
+Enjoy.
+Which is also by way of saying, London Walks' Foodies' London specialist – the wonderful Ann – the Helen Mirren* of London Walks – has created – and conducts four different Foodies' London walks.
 They're "occasionals", "specials".
 Special being the mot juste in every sense of the word.

 And if you can't catch one of the public walks, well why not think about booking a private Foodies' outing.
 Especially if you're fronting a group.